Fuzzy inference system for decision making

 plot(fis, :tip)

-If a fuzzy output system has 2 inputs, we can construct its response surface.
-This is a surface that shows how the output data varies depending on the input data:
+If the fuzzy output system has 2 inputs, then its response surface can be constructed.
+This is a surface that displays how the output changes depending on the input data.:

 # Определяем векторы